 Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendour; and he said to him, "All these I will give you, if you will fall down and worship me."

 Jesus said to him, "Away with you, Satan! for it is written, "Worship the Lord your God, and serve only him."
 Then the devil left him, and suddenly angels came and waited on him.

-One way of looking at life is to see it as a struggle between sin and grace, selfishness and holiness.
-Our time on earth will be successful in the measure that we put aside sin and try to live by the grace of God.
-Today's Scriptures show two contrasting reactions to temptation.
-The first humans, Adam and Eve, are imagined as preferring their own inclinations to the will of God.
-Jesus, the Saviour, on the contrary resisted temptation, remaining faithful to what God the Father required of him.
-Saint Paul reflects on how these choices affect ourselves: Adam's sin brought trouble on all, but we are saved and offered new life because of the fidelity of Christ.
+One can take a moral view of life as an interplay of sin and grace, selfishness and love.
+Our life will be successful in the measure that we reject the lure of sin and opt to live under the will of God.
+Today’s Scriptures contrast two responses to temptation.
+Our first parents, Adam and Eve, preferred their own inclinations to the will of God.
+Jesus, on the contrary resisted temptation and wanted only what the Father of all life required of him.
+St Paul reflects on how those radically different options affect ourselves.
+Adam’s sin brought trouble on all, but we are offered a new kind of life by the fidelity of Christ.

-An old priest who was blind for many years before his death, liked to urge his penitents to renew their efforts with these inspirational lines:
+An old Scottish priest who was blind but full of pastoral zeal, liked to urge his penitents to renew their efforts with these inspirational lines:

 “We are not here to play,

 to dream, to drift.